Skip to content

 Cons

-• Primarily tied to the Microsoft ecosystem, which may limit cross-platform capabilities.
+• Tied to the Microsoft ecosystem, which can limit cross-platform capabilities and make it dependent on Windows for execution.

-• Can have a steeper learning curve for developers not familiar with the .NET framework or Microsoft technologies.
+• Steeper learning curve for developers not familiar with the .NET framework or Microsoft technologies.

 Applications